hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac-gaia.md

 Gaia considers sediment with grain diameters of less than 60$\cdot$10$^{-6}$m being cohesive.
 To model such fine sediment, where capillary forces may have a significant impact, adaptations in the boundary conditions file and types are required.
 In the cohesive sediment case, the `TYPE OF SEDIMENT` keyword is `CO`.
 Read more about modelling cohesive sediment in section 3.3.3 of the {{ gaia }}.
 ```

 Gaia enables the differentiation between classes of sediment diameters with the **CLASSES SEDIMENT DIAMETERS** keyword.
 This tutorial features the implementation of three sediment classes in the form of sand (0.0005 m), gravel (0.02 m), and cobble (0.1 m) and assign a grain density of 2680 kg m$^{-3}$ to the three classes.
+The grain sizes correspond to representative mean (average) diameters for every class.

 ```fortran
 / continued: gaia-morphodynamics.cas